Crownpeak/best-practices/fredhopper/fhr-salesforce-commerce-cloud/introduction/README.md

 # Introduction

 ## Purpose of this Guide
 This guide aims to provide developers and architects with a comprehensive set of best practices, architectural patterns, and practical implementation details for successfully integrating Fredhopper with Salesforce Commerce Cloud (SFCC).
 It serves as a practical resource, drawing from real-world experiences, to streamline data ingestion, optimize storefront integration through the Query API, and ensure scalable, high-performing e-commerce search and navigation.
-By providing clear guidance, code examples, and troubleshooting tips, this guide empowers teams to effectively leverage the combined capabilities of Fredhopper and SFCC to deliver enhanced customer experiences.
+By providing clear guidance and troubleshooting tips, this guide empowers teams to effectively leverage the combined capabilities of Fredhopper and SFCC to deliver enhanced customer experiences.

 ## Target Audience